9ae/ace/wiki/vault/daily.journal.2021.03.29.md

   - There can be pre-existing tension between the Order & gov, where the gov thinks they are taking too much control.
   - Knows groups may try to kidnap them for ransome.

+*Will things be cleaner if we made them members of the org to start off?*

 > What does Zaki's side want?
 - Atonian ex-pat,